jokedurnez/Flora/README.md

 6. I watched some videos about electricity and motors, and I serialised two 9V batteries to sum to 18V to sufficiently power the robot.

+7. I bought smaller breadboard to have more flexibility building the robot and make the whole more modular.
+I bought a camera and added the accelerometer from the Sunfounder Starter Kit to the mix.

 ### Software: backend and frontend

 I developed a flask app to provide an API to remotely steer the robot.